Information and resources about Te Whāriki, the curriculum for early learning.

 We continue to steward Te Whāriki through the Strengthening Early Learning Opportunities (SELO) contracts.

 Introductory workshop video

-Kaiako are invited to participate in the Te Whāriki webinar series.
-CORE Education will be facilitating a series of 10 webinars from August 2017 – June 2018.
-Each one hour webinar will explore a different aspect of Te Whāriki.
-This is intended to support services to weave their own curriculum as they engage in critical inquiry around Te Whāriki.
+Kaiako were invited to participate in the Te Whāriki webinar series.
+CORE Education facilitated a series of 10 webinars from August 2017–June 2018.
+Each one-hour webinar explored a different aspect of Te Whāriki.
+This was intended to support services to weave their own curriculum as they engaged in critical inquiry around Te Whāriki.

 Updated Te Whāriki

 The update was carried out by a group of early learning academics and practitioners from a range of different contexts.
 The original writers of Te Whāriki and Te Kōhanga Reo National Trust assisted with the update.
 Its clearer focus on what matters most will support early learning services to determine local priorities and design quality learning programmes with their parents, caregivers and whānau for the youngest learners.
 Consultation on the updated Te Whāriki was undertaken in November-December 2016 and the feedback was analysed and incorporated into the final changes to Te Whāriki.